willswats/nixos-config/docs/utilities/librewolf.md

 ### Notifications

-- Ask to save and use passkeys: Disaabled
+- Ask to save and use passkeys: Disabled
 - Ask to add login: Disabled
 - Ask to update existing login: Disabled